shuvux/proto-slime/README.md

 - Dynamic speed (increase the speed of player, screen)
 - Dynamic Gap ( the gap between the platform increases with time)

-  To be added
 - Load Platform Texture
-  - Implement Fluid Point System
-  - Implement Dash Pentaly
 - Implement multiple platform generation in vertical axes

-  - Implement Obstacles (vines)
+- Implement High Score and Other UIs
 - Implement Dynamic Platform
 - Load Background Texture

+To be added in the future:
-  - Implement High Score and Other UIs
+- Implement Obstacles (vines)
 - Check for more features
+- Implement an fp system and a dash mechanic for the vines